OrionV11/File_Scanner/README.md

 I have created a requirements.txt for any packages that need to be installed to run the software

 cmd: pip install -r requirements.txt

+#UI
+The UI allows user to choose files to be scanned

+#scanner
+Scanner uses API for virustotal to scan any infected files